GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Over half of the time you spend working on a project is spent thinking, and no tool, no matter how advanced, can think for you.
+> ### Programming is programming.
+If you get good at programming, it doesn't matter which language you learned it in, because you'll be able to do programming in any language.
 >
-> ~ *Richard P. Gabriel*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts